mlinke-ai/kev_in/docs/api/solution.md

 === "201"

     The response is a dictionary or JSON object, together with the HTTP status 201.
 All attributes of the created exercise will be shown, together with a response message.
-The attribute evaluator_message shows a list of strings with all response messages from the automatic solution evaluation.
+The attribute evaluator_message contains a response message from the automatic solution evaluation.
     ```JSON
     {
         "evaluator_message": [